 A live overview of the output from SunPower Meadow can be found here.
 To view the SunPower Meadow case study on the Regen SW website please click here.

 More about our Biomass Boilers

 Oasis Pool has undergone many steps to make sure that its reliance on fossil fuels were greatly reduced.
 It was critical that the visitor experience was not unreasonably compromised, so the implementation of technologies had to be carefully evaluated and continually monitored.
 Such measures included a new ultra-efficient pool water filtration & heating system, thermal storage, and a re-engineered air handling unit, together with a management system to integrate the running of these various elements.

 Hendra built a Biomass boiler in 2014, which uses wood chip to heat the indoor pool.
 The fuel store holds over 30 Tonnes of wood chips and each year we will use around 300 Tonnes of sustainably sourced wood chip to displace up to 60,000 litres of oil used per year.
 The wood chip is obtained from local and sustainable sources, as well as using cuttings from around the Park.
 The boiler also produces a nutrient-filled ash residue that we use as a natural supplement to fertiliser across the park!

 In 2015 we were very excited to fire up our second biomass boiler to complement the original boiler and extend our non-fossil fuel heating capability via an underground heater main to both the outdoor pool and Oak shower block, saving a further 40,000 litres of oil each year!

-This saves around 350 Tonnes of CO2, further reducing our carbon footprint to 20% of our 2001 level.
+This saves around 350 Tonnes of CO2, further reducing our carbon footprint by 20%.
 The emissions from the burning process are very clean and good for the environment, with the only by-product being a 1% ash residue.
 This ash has a rich content and we will spread this on our grounds as a supplement to fertiliser.